 A warmup gradually revs up your cardiovascular system by raising your body temperature and increasing blood flow to your muscles.
 Warming up may also help reduce muscle soreness and lessen your risk of injury.
 Cooling down after your workout allows for a gradual recovery of preexercise heart rate and blood pressure.

-Why is cool down important in yoga?
+What is the importance of cool down poses in yoga?

 Cooling down after a yoga session, or dancing, or exercise routine is essential.
 A gradual slowing of your pace allows your heart rate to return to normal, prevents muscle soreness, and improves relaxation.

 What is a good warm up for yoga?

 A gentle yoga warm up

 - Centering.
 Standing in Tadanasa / Mountain Pose. …